By Erin Giglia and Laurie Rowen

 Somewhere between an independent contractor and the more traditional associate or partner, is the “of counsel” designation that signifies its own relation.
 Traditionally, an individual designated as “of counsel” in California would be a retired partner who remains available to the firm for occasional consultation.
 Over the years however, the designation has morphed to include more creative relationships including a part-time practitioner, a senior attorney with no expectation of promotion to full partner status, or a solo practitioner with a separate practice who is engaged by the principal law firm either to meet temporary staffing needs or provide special expertise.

-The definition of “of counsel” under California Rule of Professional Conduct 1-400(E)(8), is a “close, personal, continuous and regular relationship” with a named firm.
+California Rule of Professional Conduct 1.0.1 [Comment 2] and ABA Committee on Ethics and Professional Responsibility, Formal Op.
+90-357 (1990) defines “Of Counsel” as a “close, personal, continuous and regular relationship” with a named firm.
 The California Supreme Court adopted the ABA’s definition of “close, regular, personal, and continuous,” and stated that “the essence of the relationship between a firm and an attorney ‘of counsel’ to the firm is the closeness of the ‘counsel’ they share on client matters.”
 People ex rel.
 Department of Corrections v.
 Speedee Oil Change Systems, Inc., 20 Cal.4th 1135 (1999); ABA Formal Advisory Opinion 90-357.

 State Bar Ethics Opinion 1993-129 makes clear that it is acceptable under the Rules of Professional Responsibility to hold an “of counsel” designation while maintaining a separate source of work, so long as conflicts and other ethical implications do not arise.
 Specifically, Opinion 1993-129 states that “the number of ‘of counsel” relationships in which a member or law firm may serve is limited not by any strict numerical standard.
 Instead, the number of such relationship is limited by strict observance of the qualitative criteria of rule 1-400.
 Thus, in theory, law firm ‘O’ may serve as ‘of counsel’ to law firms ‘A’, ‘B’ and ‘C.’”